Ninoslav Milenković

 Ninoslav Milenković (Нинослав Миленковић; born 31 December 1977) is a Bosnian former professional footballer who played as a centre-back.
 He is currently working as an assistant coach for the Bosnia and Herzegovina national team.

 Club career

 Before coming to China, Milenković was active for Mladost Bački Jarak and Hajduk Kula in Serbia, B36 Tórshavn in the Faroe Islands, Sint-Truidense, Germinal Beerschot, Lierse in the Belgian First Division, Leotar and Sarajevo in the Bosnian Premier League, Dynamo Dresden in Germany, Panserraikos in Greece and Enosis Neon Paralimni in Cyprus.

 Milenković transferred to Qingdao Jonoon in July 2010.
 He ended his career at Panserraikos in 2014.

+Managerial career

+On 19 April 2024, Milenković was appointed as an assistant coach of the Bosnia and Herzegovina national team.
+He is also the main scout for the team along with Saša Papac.

 International career

-Milenković made his debut for Bosnia and Herzegovina in a February 2004 friendly game away against Macedonia and has earned a total of 15 caps, scoring no goals.
+Milenković made his debut for Bosnia and Herzegovina on 18 February 2004 friendly game away in Skoplje against Macedonia and has earned a total of 15 caps, scoring no goals.
 He played 7 games out of a possible 10 in the 2006 FIFA World Cup qualifiers.
 His final international was a September 2006 UEFA Euro qualifying match against Hungary.